Columbia orders closure of public housing units after two deaths, multiple gas leaks discovered - South Carolina Radio Network

 Jenkins said there is no policy requiring public housing units to have carbon monoxide detectors, but he strongly urged the housing authority to install them in the future.
 Building inspections are conducted annually.

-Chief Holbrook said foul play is not suspected in the deaths of Roper and Witherspoon.
+Police Chief Skip Holbrook said foul play is not suspected in the deaths of Roper and Witherspoon.